TenebrisNoctua/ServerAuthority/docs/main/aurora.md

 # AuroraService

-This is the first new main service in Server Authority, where you're allowed to manually configure the prediction and physics.
+This is the first new main service in Server Authority, where you're able to manually configure the prediction and physics.
 Its methods and events are listed below.

 ## Methods

 ### `AuroraService:StartPrediction(target: Instance): ()`

 This method allows you to start prediction manually on the target `Instance`.
-When it is used, the server will start predicting the physics of the said `Instance`, if it's a `BasePart`.
-Additionally, this method completely bypasses network ownerships.
+When it is used, the engine will start predicting the physics of the said `Instance`.

 ### `AuroraService:StopPrediction(target: Instance): ()`

 This method stops the prediction on the target `Instance`.
-This method allows you to restore the network ownership behavior of the previous system.
+This method also allows you to restore the network ownership behavior of the previous system.

 ### `AuroraService:GetPredictedInstances(): {Instance}`

-This method returns a table which contains the current predicted `Instance`s by the server authority system.
+This method returns a table which contains the current predicted `Instance`s by the Server Authority system.

 ### `AuroraService:IsPredicted(target: Instance): boolean`

-This method returns a `boolean`, indicating if the provided `Instance` is being predicted by the server or not.
+This method returns a `boolean`, indicating if the provided `Instance` is being predicted by the engine or not.

 ### `AuroraService:GetServerView(target: Instance): Instance`